Álftanes (men's basketball)

-The Álftanes men's basketball team, commonly known as Álftanes, is the men's basketball department of Ungmennafélag Álftaness.
-It was founded in 2007.
+The Álftanes men's basketball team, commonly known as Álftanes, is a basketball club in Álftanes, Iceland, founded in 2007.
+It is the basketball department of Ungmennafélag Álftaness, and the team competes in the Úrvalsdeild karla, the top flight of Iceland.

 Recent history

 2017–2018

 On April 8, 2018, Álftanes star player, Kjartan Atli Kjartansson, hit a go-ahead three-pointer in the waning seconds of its game against Stál-úlfur in the 3. deild karla semi-finals, helping them to victory and promotion to 2. deild karla.
 In the finals, Álftanes beat Vestri-b for the 3. deild championship.

 2018–2019

 On July 20, 2018, the club hired Hrafn Kristjánsson, who guided KR to the national championship in 2011, as its head coach.
 On 17 September 2018, it was reported that former 1. deild karla scoring champion and two-time Icelandic Cup winner, Marvin Valdimarsson, had signed with the team.
 They started the 2. deild season with a bang, thrashing former 1. deild karla club Körfuknattleiksfélag ÍA with 64 points, 136–72.
 On 16 April 2019, Álftanes defeated ÍA in the 2. deild karla finals, 123–100, and achieved promotion to the 1. deild karla.